UNINETTSigma2/helm-charts/repos/stable/jupyterhub/README.md

-# Jupyterhub
+By installing this package, an instance of Jupyterhub capable of creating new Jupyter notebook instances will be created.

-[https://jupyterhub.readthedocs.io/en/latest/](JupyterHub), a multi-user Hub, spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server.
-JupyterHub can be used to serve notebooks to a class of students, a corporate data science group, or a scientific research group.
+[https://jupyterhub.readthedocs.io/en/latest/](JupyterHub) can for instance be used to serve notebooks to a class of students, a corporate data science group, or a scientific research group.

+## Features
+- The ability to access and administer the notebooks of each user
+- Support for sharing data among the users
+- The ability to use a custom Docker image when spawning new notebooks

 ------